bileprachi/WeatherApp/Readme.md

-// Created by Prachi Bile, all reserved by prachibile.com
+// Created by Prachi Bile, all rights reserved by prachibile.com

 Weather App: